-- The New Yorker Radio Hour - Sundays at 11 a.m.
+- New Program: THE NEW YORKER RADIO HOUR — Sundays at 11 a.m.

 Host David Remnick, editor of The New Yorker, is joined by the magazine's award-winning writers in an hour that will delight and inform.
 It's a mix of profiles, storytelling and conversations about issues that matter.
 You'll also hear bursts of humor from the magazine's Shouts and Murmurs page.

-VPR gave the program a test run this summer and 87% of the people responding to our survey liked the program and 85% said they would listen regularly.
+VPR gave the program a test run this summer.
+In our survey, listeners resoundingly said they enjoyed the program and would listen regularly.

 - Extended Hours: HERE & NOW — Monday through Thursday 1 p.m. to 3 p.m.